Roulette Guide

 What is the payout for “green” in roulette?

 Since zero does not fall under red/black, even/odd, or low/high bets, all outside bets with a 1:1 payout lose if the ball lands on zero.
+In American roulette, the addition of the double zero means this situation happens more often, further increasing the house edge.

 Common Rules Across Roulette Games